microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 1. Enter the **Tenant ID**, **Application (client) ID** and **Client Secret** you copied from AAD when you created your App Registration and select **Save**.

-1. In order for users to be able to use the service connection from the ALM Accelerator App the Service Connections must provide permissions to all users to be able to **Read** the Service Connections.
+1. In order for users to be able to use the service connection from the ALM Accelerator App the Service Connections must provide **User** permissions to all users to be able to **use** the Service Connections.
 Update Permissions as follows:

     - Select the **Service Connection** to be **shared with users** from the **Service Connections** list.